CASE STUDY | A Start Up Called STAR WARS – How the Vision of an Indie Sci-fi Movie Spawned a Multi-billion Dollar Empire

 a.
 Innovation in intellectual rights management

-George Lucas wanted creative freedom to make his movies.
-This, meant retaining intellectual property rights for the STAR WARS.
-The initial deal Lucas got from 20thCentury Fox for STAR WARS was $50,000 to write, another $50,000 to produce, and $50,000 to direct, ($150k in total).
+George Lucas wanted creative freedom to make his movies, retaining intellectual property rights for the STAR WARS.
+Lucas’s initial deal from 20thCentury Fox for STAR WARS was $50,000 to write, another $50,000 to produce, and $50,000 to direct ($150k in total).

-He could have asked for more ($500,000 instead of the $150,000) after his success on American Graffiti (1971), but preferred to use a lower fee as a negotiating tool to keep the rights to the sequels instead.
+Lucas could have asked for a higher amount ($500,000 instead of the $150,000) after his success on American Graffiti (1971).
+But he preferred to keep a lower fee as a negotiating tool to maintain the rights to the merchandising and the sequels instead.
 The sequel to STAR WARS, the Empire Strikes Back (1980) – was self-financed by Lucas from the proceeds from STAR WARS.
-He had granted 20th Century Fox merchandising rights for STAR WARS, but got them back in the negotiation to grant FOX to distribute the sequel.
+He had granted 20th Century Fox merchandising rights for STAR WARS but got them back in the negotiation by giving FOX the distribution deal for the sequel.
 No movie studio was willing to do a similar deal after that, and probably nobody ever will do it again.
-Lucas is the first and last example of building his own billion-dollar movie studio with a single movie brand.
+Lucas is the first and last example of building his billion-dollar movie studio with a single movie brand.

 b.
 Creating an innovation lab for developing new movie technologies: ILM

-From its astounding innovations in the original Star Wars trilogy to its ground-breaking CGI (computer generated imagery) work in blockbusters like Jurassic Park, Star Trek, ET, The Avengers, Ghostbusters, Terminator 2, Pearl Harbor and Transformers, ILM (revenues $8 billion) has changed and expanded the possibilities of what a film can be.
-ILM has won so far 15 Academy Awards® and 15 BAFTAs®, and has been nominated 29 and 17 times, respectively.
-ILM, due to the close relationship of George Lucas and Steven Spielberg, would go on to work on all the productions of the maverick director including Raiders of the Lost Ark series.
+From its incredible innovations in the original Star Wars trilogy to its ground-breaking CGI (computer generated imagery) work in blockbusters like Jurassic Park, Star Trek, ET, The Avengers, Ghostbusters, Terminator 2, Pearl Harbor and Transformers, ILM (revenues $8 billion) has changed and expanded the possibilities of what a film can be.
+ILM has won so far 15 Academy Awards® and 15 BAFTAs® and has been nominated 29 and 17 times, respectively.
+Due to the close relationship of George Lucas and Steven Spielberg, ILM would go on to work on all the productions of the maverick director, including the Raiders of the Lost Ark series.

-Box office: Takings for all the films is $7.3 billion.
+Box office: Takings for all the films are $7.3 billion.

 Toy Licensing: Total revenue from toy licensing linked to Star Wars since 1977 is estimated at $12 billion.
-Add in future revenue¹ estimate of $5 billion from merchandise linked to ‘The Force Awakens’, and the total toy licensing value comes in at: $17 billion.
+Add in future revenue¹ estimate of $5 billion from merchandise related to ‘The Force Awakens’, and the total toy licensing value comes in at $17 billion.

-Video Games: For video games, there are about 100 Star Wars titles — the franchise has earned $3 billion in sales so far.
+Video Games: There are about 100 Star Wars titles for video games — the franchise has earned $3 billion in sales so far.
 Estimates for two new titles, Disney Infinity 3.0 and Star Wars: Battlefront, will bring in $1.28 billion.
 Estimated total for video games: $4.28 billion¹.

 Other sources: Other miscellaneous revenue sources like books, animated TV series, and collectibles would bring an additional $3.65 billion.

-Total value: For the total value of the STAR WARS IP (Intellectual Property) we can use the 2012 price that Disney paid for Lucasfilm, the company founded by Star Wars creator George Lucas and home of the Star Wars franchise: $4.1 billion.
+Total value: For the full value of the STAR WARS IP (Intellectual Property), we can use the 2012 price that Disney paid for Lucasfilm, the company founded by Star Wars creator George Lucas and home of the Star Wars franchise: $4.1 billion.
 Estimate for the total of the STAR WARS franchise since 1977 is $42 billion!
 Kaching!

 So why sell only for $4.1 billion to Disney for an IP that has generated $42 billion in cash so far?
-Yes, there is a catch and I explain it later on.
+Yes, there is a catch, and I will explain it later.

 Note: In comparison, the other mega movie franchise – James Bond 007 – has generated $8 billion so far.
-The difference of STAR WARS and 007 Bond movies is that the Bond movies producers (Harry Saltzman and Cubby Broccoli) didn’t own the sequels.
-They co-owned the sequels with United Artists.
-Which means one can’t proceed without another.
+The difference between STAR WARS and 007 Bond movies is that the Bond movie producers (Harry Saltzman and Cubby Broccoli) didn’t own the sequels.
+They co-owned the sequels with United Artists, which means one can’t proceed without another.

 d.
-A Key Partnership with Disney to make the STAR WARS franchise even bigger.
+The Partnership with Disney to make the STAR WARS franchise even bigger.

-And here is the answer of why Lucas sold his Lucasfilm group to Disney at the end of 2012 for only $4.1 billion.
-He received $2.2bn in cash and 37.1m Disney shares, according to regulatory filings (FT).
+And here is the answer to why Lucas sold his Lucasfilm group to Disney at the end of 2012 for only $4.1 billion.
+According to regulatory filings (FT), he received $2.2bn in cash and 37.1m Disney shares, according to regulatory filings (FT).
 At the time (2012), Lucas’s Disney shares were worth $1.9bn, giving the deal a total value of $4.1bn.

-By 2015 the shares he received were worth $4.1bn, ($2 billion more) giving the Lucasfilm deal a total value of approximately $6.3bn!
-Unlike many entrepreneurs and investors who build companies these days, George Lucas didn’t raise any VC money in the early start-up days and he wasn’t looking for a “quick flip” (Lucasfilm was founded in 1971, 41 years ago).
-And that means he gets to keep the whole check Disney wrote for his company.
+By 2015 the shares he received were worth $4.1bn ($2 billion more), giving the Lucasfilm deal a total value of approximately $6.3bn!
+Unlike many entrepreneurs and investors who build companies these days, George Lucas didn’t raise any VC money in the early start-up days, and he wasn’t looking for a “quick flip” (Lucasfilm was founded in 1971, 41 years ago).
+And that means he gets to keep the full check Disney wrote for his company.

-Lucas was also looking for a proper home for his baby.
-He found it at Disney, a giant creative house, that also owns MARVEL and that has dominated box office hits of all time with movies like Avatar (2009), Titanic (1997) and Marvel’s Avengers (2012).
-Lucas, saw this transaction also as an investment for the future of STAR WARS, instead of just a quick way to cash out.
-Lucas’ payday could continue to increase by billions of dollars as Disney promised to make Star Wars a much more global brandhit and is already launching a new theme park based on the Star Wars Universe.
+Lucas was also looking for a good home for his baby.
+He found it at Disney, a giant creative house that also owns MARVEL and that has dominated box office hits of all time with movies like Avatar (2009), Titanic (1997) and Marvel’s Avengers (2012).
+Lucas saw this transaction as an investment for the future of STAR WARS instead of just a quick way to cash out.
+Lucas’s payday could increase by billions of dollars as Disney promised to make Star Wars a much more global brand hit and is already launching a new theme park based on the Star Wars Universe.
 And Lucas doesn’t have to lift a finger.